Kptweedy/Tutorials/docs/wf-guides/extractor/extractor.md

 .\Warframe-Exporter.exe --extract-models --package Misc --cache-dir 'C:\Program Files (x86)\Steam\steamapps\common\Warframe\Cache.Windows' --internal-path /Lotus/Characters/Tenno/Excalibur --output-path .\Excal
 ```

-- `.\Warframe-Exporter.exe` Is just the program.
+- `.\Warframe-Exporter.exe` Runs the executable.

 - `--extract-models` Tells the program to extract models.

-- `--package Misc` Tells the program to extract from the Misc package, this package is the one that holds the materials and models.
+- `--package Misc` Tells the program to extract from the Misc package, this package is the one that holds  materials and models.

-- `--cache-dir` Should be followed by the path that we copied earlier.
+- `--cache-dir` This is the Cache.Windows directory that we .

 - `--internal-path` Tells the program which internal path to extract from, in our case this is the directory that all of the Excalibur files are stored in.
-To get a grasp of the internal file structure I recommend looking at the [Directory Layout](./file-list.md) page, or using the `--ls` command to look through all of the directories.
+To get a grasp of the internal file structure I recommend looking at the [Directory Layout](internal-paths.md) page, or using the `--ls` command to look through all of the directories.

 - `--output-path` This is the path that the extractor will extract to, if this is left empty it will output the files to the same folder that the exporter is in under a folder called `Extracted`.